christophebedard/christophebedard.github.io/_posts/2019-06-06-ros-tracing-message-flow.md

 %}

 {% include tl-dr.html
     content="Tracing is a very powerful tool for software development, especially in robotics.
 Using Trace Compass and existing ROS instrumentation, I built an analysis that can show the path of a message through a ROS stack.
-This work can serve as a proof-of-concept for future endeavors."
+This work can serve as a proof-of-concept for future endeavours."
 %}

 1. TOC